A5873/PhantomGuard/RUST.md

 # Rust Implementation Considerations

-This document outlines considerations for implementing the Rootkit Hunter tool in Rust.
+This document outlines considerations for implementing the PhantomGuard security analysis tool in Rust.

 ## Advantages of Rust Implementation